-- The class teacher will meet regularly with parents, usually termly as part of parents meetings to discuss your child's needs, support and progress with achievable targets. - If a child has been identified as having SEND they will have an individual pupil profile or Record Sheet, detailing their strengths, areas of difficulty long-term outcomes and provision.
-This is evaluated at termly milestones and monitored by the class teacher, SENDCo and shared with parents. - Planned interventions are delivered by a range of staff, some of which may be part of their class learning carefully planned task design or interventions delivered as part of their continuous provision/play, where appropriate by staff - The SENDCo is also available to talk to parents if this is more appropriate. - The SENDCo or class teacher will be happy to arrange other meetings as and when they are needed.
+- The class teacher will meet regularly with parents, usually termly as part of parents meetings to discuss your child's needs, support and progress with achievable targets.
+If there continues to be a concern, the SENDCo can also attend the meeting. - If a child has been identified as having SEND they will have an individual pupil profile or Record Sheet, detailing their strengths, areas of difficulty, long-term outcomes and their provision.
+This is evaluated at termly milestones and monitored by the class teacher, SENDCo and shared with parents. - Planned interventions are delivered by a range of staff , some of which may be part of their class learning carefully planned task design or interventions delivered as part of their continuous provision/play , where appropriate by staff - The SENDCo is also available to talk to parents if this is more appropriate. - The SENDCo or class teacher will be happy to arrange other meetings as and when they are needed.